Bob Stremba, Ed.D., Program Director and Professor

 Wilderness medicine, Whitewater safety, Avalanche awareness & training, Search & Rescue techniques & participation, Environmental justice and preservation, Personal and professional skills development in Canyoneering - Back country skiing, Rock climbing, Mountaineering, Kayaking, and mountain biking.
 Experiential education progressions in skills and cognitive topic areas relevant to the Outdoor Industry and Adventure Education.
 Attendance to relevant industry conferences such as the Wilderness Risk Managers Conference, AORE, and AEE.

-Wes Leland, B.S., Adjunct Instructor of Adventure Education
+Wes Leland, B.S., Adjunct Instructor

 A.A., 1985, Colorado Mountain College, Glenwood Springs, CO.

 Technical Mountaineering and River Running, Wilderness Advocacy, Expedition Planning and Implementation, Independent Consulting in Organizational Development, Leadership and Team-Building

 BS - Environmental Science, California State University Chico, CA

 Wilderness Medicine, Rock Climbing, River Running, Backcountry Skiing, Mountain Biking, Alpine Mountaineering, River and Technical Rope Rescue.
 Inspiring new adventure educators and outdoor professionals to unleash their own potential.
 Risk Management.
 Social Justice.